-The author expresses his gratitude to the Department of Systems Science of Beijing Normal University which has welcomed his visit in the second half of 2010.
-He would also like to thank the organizers of the 4th Chinese-Europe Summer School on Complexity Sciences held in Shanghai in August 2010.
-By providing a large and interested audience for the present topic, this meeting boosted the interest for population pyramids.

-Finally, many thanks are due to Professors Hawoong Jeong and Beom Jun Kim for their interest and useful discussions about population pyramids in relation with the history of Korea.
+Acknowledgements The author would like to thank the organizers of the 4th Chinese-Europe Summer School on Complexity Sciences held in Shanghai in August 2010.
+By providing a large and interested audience for the present topic, this meeting boosted the analysis of population pyramids.
+Many thanks also to Professors Hawoong Jeong and Beom Jun Kim for their interest and useful discussions especially about the demographic history of Korea.